Skip to content

 In the Community

-A list of our most relevant policies are available to review on our website https://www.handt.co.uk/esg.
+A list of our most relevant policies are available to review on our website handt.co.uk/esg.

 The internal control environment is constructed on the three lines model, which is widely used to describe how large corporate entities manage the risks and uncertainties that they encounter.
 Development and adoption of a principles-based approach to corporate governance and risk management assists in achieving corporate objectives.

-The governing body ensures that the appropriate governance structures and processes are in place.
-The Board delegates responsibility and provides resources to management to achieve the objectives of the Company whilst nurturing a culture that promotes ethical behaviour, diversity, inclusion, and accountability.
+The governing body, the Board, ensures that the appropriate governance structures and processes are in place.
+The Board delegates responsibility and provides resources to management to achieve the objectives of the Company, while nurturing a culture that promotes ethical behaviour, diversity, inclusion, and accountability.

 See principle 9 for further details.

-Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chair
+Principle 6: Establish and maintain the Board as a well-functioning, balanced team led by the Chair

-The Board comprises the Non-Executive Chairman, the Senior Independent Director, two Executive Directors, six Non-Executive Directors and the Company Secretary.
+The Board comprises the Non-Executive Chair, the Senior Independent Director, two Executive Directors, four Non-Executive Directors and the Company Secretary.

 Directors’ conflicts of interest are discussed at each Board meeting and steps are taken to address any actual or perceived conflicts.
 The Board has carefully considered the independence of all Directors and considers that in all cases they continue to be independent of the Company.
 In reaching this conclusion the Board has considered the following points in relation to all Non-Executive Directors.